 1. A team approach to solve your problem.
 You are not hiring a single lawyer but are hiring a team of lawyers and staff who have a combined 50 years of experience doing bankruptcy work in Oregon.
 Lawyers in our firm have done approximately 10,000 bankruptcy cases so to paraphrase an insurance company – “we know a lot because we’ve seen a lot”

-With our firm your initial meeting will be in person, with an attorney.
-Some firms charge lower attorney fees because the initial meeting is over the phone or through remote video and often the initial meeting is with a staff person NOT a lawyer.
+2. Your initial meeting will be with an attorney who expects to spend about an hour getting your questions answered.
 Bankruptcy can be a stressful process and people have varied goals besides just debt elimination.
 You want it done RIGHT THE FIRST TIME with no surprises.
-It is worth paying a bit more to meet with a lawyer to develop a strategy to solve your financial problem.
+It is worth spending more time to speak with a lawyer and develop a strategy to solve your financial problem.

-With our firm, your attorney will meet with you after the case is over to make sure your goals were met, to make sure the creditors are accurately reporting the bankruptcy on your credit report, and to discuss methods to help rebuild your credit and move on with your financial recovery.
+5. Your attorney will meet with you after the case is over to make sure your goals were met, to make sure the creditors are accurately reporting the bankruptcy on your credit report, and to discuss methods to help rebuild your credit and move on with your financial recovery.
 Ask the “low cost leader” if they provide such services – the answer will be negative.